lstamaria/lstamaria.github.io/_posts/2019-06-19-statistical-learning.md

 - $f$ is function
 - $\epsilon$ is error term

-Equation \ref{eq_statlearning} shows the elements of statistical learning.
+The equation above shows the elements of statistical learning.

 I used the Python code below to produce the graph.